Part of the TeachMe Series

 Endocrine System

-Increase in oestrogen levels results in an increase in hepatic production of thyroid-binding globulin (TBG).
-As a result, more free T3 and T4 bind to the TBG, this causes more thyroid-stimulating hormone to be released from the anterior pituitary gland.
-Therefore, the free T3 and T4 levels remain unchanged – but the total T3 and T4 levels rise.
+An increase in oestrogen levels increases hepatic production of thyroid-binding globulin (TBG).
+As a result, more free T3 and T4 bind to the TBG, which causes more thyroid-stimulating hormone (TSH) to be released from the anterior pituitary gland.

 Thyroxin is essential for the foetus’ neural development, but the foetal thyroid gland is not functional until the second trimester of gestation.
 Hence, increasing T3 and T4 levels in the mother ensures that there is a constant supply of thyroxin to the foetus early in pregnancy.